A theory for generalized morphisms and beyond: Basic notions for the case of multivariable (total) functions

 Suppose that $\sigma :{{\left\langle X \right\rangle }_{T}}\to {{\left\langle Y \right\rangle }_{T}}$ is a $T$-morphism.
 Then by Definition \ref{9.3.1}, $\forall n\in {{\mathbb{Z}}^{+}}$, $(a_1,\cdots ,a_n)\in \left\langle X \right\rangle _{T}^{n}$ and $f\in T$ of $n$ variables,

 In words, $\sigma $ commutes with the multiplication equipped by $G$.
 Hence $\sigma $ is a group homomorphism.

-It is not hard to see the converse of the above argument is also true.
-Specifically, if $\sigma $ is a group homomorphism, then $\sigma $ commutes with the multiplication equipped by $G$, hence it is a $T$-morphism. \end{proof} The above group homomorphism is between subgroups of the same group.
+It is not hard to see that the converse of the above argument is also true.
+Specifically, if $\sigma $ is a group homomorphism, then $\sigma $ commutes with the multiplication equipped by $G$, and hence it is a $T$-morphism. \end{proof} Group homomorphism in Proposition \ref{9.3.7} is between subgroups of the same group.
 We will deal with general group homomorphisms in Subsection \ref{10 $theta$-morphisms}.